Binnendieze

-Binnendieze is the common name for all rivers and canals inside the city walls of 's-Hertogenbosch, the Netherlands.
-It is a major tourist attraction.
+Binnendieze is the common name for the river and canal system within the city walls of 's-Hertogenbosch, the Netherlands.
+It is a tourist attraction.
 Near the north-west tip of the city walls, the confluence of the Binnendieze with the rivers Aa and Dommel forms the short river Dieze, tributary of the Meuse (Maas).

 Dieze and Dommel

 The Dommel originates in Belgium and flows through Eindhoven and 's-Hertogenbosch to join the Meuse.
 However, inside 's-Hertogenbosch and further downstream, the Dommel is known as (Binnen)Dieze.
 This has historic reasons.
 In the past, locals considered the Esschestroom, or Run, which runs from Oisterwijk to Halder, to be the main stream bed of the Dommel.
 Therefore they applied the name 'Dieze' to the whole stretch between Oisterwijk and the Meuse.

 When the Dommel came to be considered the main river, the stretch of the Dieze between Oisterwijk and Halder was renamed Esschestroom, or Run.
 The stretch between Halder and 's-Hertogenbosch was renamed Dommel.
 Within the gates of 's-Hertogenbosch however, the Dommel retained the name 'Dieze', later changed to 'Binnendieze'.

 When the fortifications of 's-Hertogenbosch were dismantled in the 1870s, the main stream bed of the Dommel was rerouted to the west of the city.
 It created the 'Nieuwe Dommel', which is now simply known as Dommel.
 It runs a more or less 'parallel' route with the 'Dieze'.
 The operation also created a new confluence of the Dommel with (a diversion of) the Aa.
-From a local perspective, however, these artificial diversions joined the Dieze. which was already flowing from the city harbor of 's-Hertogenbosch to the Meuse.
+From a local perspective, however, these artificial diversions joined the Dieze, which was already flowing from the city harbor of 's-Hertogenbosch to the Meuse.